pjakiela/ECON523/exercises/R2-regression.md

 For this part of the exercise, we're going to drop all the observations in the treatment group, and then simulate alternative scenarios to better understand how fixed effects work.
 Create a new R script that begins with the code below, and then extend your program as you answer the questions.
-Make sure you unerstand what the code below does before proceeding.
+Make sure you understand what the code below does before proceeding.

 ```
 # preliminaries ---------------------------------